Matt. 21:1-11

 The next day he saw Jesus coming toward him, and said, “Behold, the Lamb of God, who takes away the sin of the world!
 John 1:29

-Interestingly, the crowd outside the city recognized Jesus as the Son of David.
+The crowds outside the city recognized that Jesus was the Son of David.
+They saw Him as too important to ride on a simple dirt road.
 However, the people in the city did not recognize Him.
-Although He had come up to Jerusalem and taught in the temple on previous Passovers, they don’t seem to know Him.
+Although He had come up to Jerusalem and taught in the temple on previous Passovers, they didn’t seem to know Him.

 The Prophecy